 However disruptive, these operations should be well within the capabilities of the CAF.
 As climate change is likely to increase the frequency of wildfires and floods, demand for HADR is expected to increase apace.

 Operation LASER, the CAF’s response to the pandemic, reinforces the trend toward dependency: more than 1,700 troops were deployed for more than two months across two provinces.
-Although CAF members were as pleased to support their country as citizens were grateful for their assistance, the question of whether their deployment represents sound policy remains. initial reports show an overwhelming need to address relatively straightforward care management weaknesses that better inspection and more aggressive remedial action by the provinces could have averted.
+Although CAF members were as pleased to support their country as citizens were grateful for their assistance, the question of whether their deployment represents sound policy remains.
+The CAF’s initial reports on Operation LASER show an overwhelming need to address relatively straightforward care management weaknesses that better inspection and more aggressive remedial action by the provinces could have averted.
 Indeed, better systems elsewhere explain why the CAF had to backstop only a few long-term care facilities.

 The Emergencies Act sets out the overall management structure for the federal response.
 The provinces have primary responsibility, and any federal government backup is to be coordinated through the minister of public safety, who, under the act, is responsible for coordinating the Federal Emergency Response Plan (FERP).
 The premise of the Emergencies Act and the FERP is that the military is supposed to be called upon only when demand exceeds provincial capacity.
 Yet provinces have come to view the CAF as their first resort, rather than their last.
 In three recent cases, the provinces drafted and gained approval of requests for assistance before their own resources were exhausted.
 Newfoundland has disbanded its emergency measures organization altogether, further increasing its dependency on the federal government.
 Should the armed services have to deploy overseas in a crisis, CAF resources might well be unavailable for HADR.
 Just because the CAF is capable, it is not necessarily the optimal provider for emergency assistance.
 Much of the requirement appears to be for general labour for which the armed services are a (very) expensive source.
 Three inferences follow.